dasginganinja/dark-lord-day/README.md

 	3.)
 Enable Developer Mode (checkbox in upper right hand) 6.)
 Drag the dark-lord-days-master folder into the Extensions tab to install extension.
 	7.)
 Extension is now installed.
+	8.)
+Navigate to the presale ticket page and watch it refresh.
+When it comes time for the event you'll notice tabs pop open and when one successfully goes to the cart the other tabs will close.
+	9.)
+Finish your reservation
+	10.)
+Good luck :)

 * The extension must be in buy mode in order for this to work *